 Other than these stories there are other stories in all of which it is mentioned that some legal action was in force.
 Even though there were additions of stories of threats by the accused or some goons but these goons cannot represent a society like India.
 Indian society does not approve of such threats or give them legal sanction.

-Surprisingly, this project was not only published by NY Times as a project of photo journalism but it could attract 421 investors and could raise USD 37, 326 or INR 2.5 million within 45 days.
+Surprisingly, this project was not only published by NY Times as a project of photo-journalism but it could attract 421 investors and could raise USD 37, 326 or INR 2.5 million within 45 days.

 Reading the NY Times report we find that she had at times stayed with the victims for days, shared life with them and could not click any photo because she could not concentrate.
 Her project showcases one or two photographs of each victim and she could not even click one photo sounds so absurd.

 The NY Times article ended with a mention that recently gang rapes have increased in India and it claimed that Ms. Sharma found in her research that in most cases police or society tried to blame the victim.
 A feminist myth created and nurtured carefully.
-That is how we see how a Bangalore feminist could claim of being slut shamed by an auto driver recently until her story was proved fake.
+That is how we see how a Bangalore feminist could claim of being slut-shamed by an auto driver recently until her story was proved fake.

 It is thus not a surprise that in the name of giving rape survivors a voice she had collected funds and ensured her free travel across India.
 There already exists a legal framework to help such victims.
 India definitely does not need photographers to collect such stories and these photographers can’t be the parallel legal system.
 If we consider this project as social justice project by a warrior for social justice we find it irrelevant as the necessary legal recourse is already in place.

-Unfortunately in India we have many Indians like Ms. Sharma who wants to do business and make some quick money in the name of rape.
+Unfortunately, in India, we have many Indians like Ms Sharma who wants to do business and make some quick money in the name of rape.
 The 50-100 word stories published on her website has no sanctity and value in the courts of law.
-This project had only one aim – raising money for funding her own travel and shaming Indian society and Indian legal system.
+This project had only one aim – raising money for funding her own travel and shaming Indian society and the Indian legal system.
 This is particularly shameful when India has many stringent laws against rape and the false and frivolous cases are not punished.
 This project getting support from 421 people from around the globe in a matter of just 45 days show how people are interested to hear more such rape stories.
 It is a kind of sadistic pleasure that these people get.
-What was the point of her telling that she was molested by a school professor in her adolescent days, other than gaining sympathy and trying to raise more finds?
+What was the point of her telling that she was molested by a school professor in her adolescent days, other than gaining sympathy and trying to raise more funds?

 These kinds of projects get worldwide visibility and contribute to making India a rape capital.
-These create a false perceptions that in India rape survivors do not get justice and create a false sense of emergency in the minds of women.
+These create a false perception that in India rape survivors do not get justice and create a false sense of emergency in the minds of women.
 All of these damage for someone’s personal benefit.